 Possible (but rare) complications during cataract surgery include:

-With a skilled surgeon, however, these risks are minimal.
+With a skilled surgeon, these risks are minimal.
 Laser assisted cataract surgery can improve success rates still further, due to its high precision and reduced risk of infection.

 Sometimes, in a small minority of cases, complications can occur during recovery, or further down the line.
 These may include: